-We anticipate that our general and administrative expenses will increase in the future as we increase our headcount to support our continued research and development of our product candidates.
-We also anticipate that we will incur increased finance, accounting, audit, legal, compliance, director and officer insurance costs as well as investor and public relations expenses associated with operating as a public company.
+We anticipate that our general and administrative expenses will increase in the future to support our continued research and development of our product candidates.
 Additionally, if and when we believe a regulatory approval of a product candidate appears likely, we anticipate an increase in payroll and expense as a result of our preparation for commercial operations, especially as it relates to the sales and marketing of our product candidate.